 - For a specific segment of subscribers or all subscribers?

 - For a specific brand you own or all brands?

 - For a specific email template or content?

-- Determine if your IP addresses are on Blacklists
+- Determine if your IP addresses are on Blocklists

-If your IP address or domain is listed on a blacklist, refer to the Blacklist’s listing criteria and fix the cause.
-Reputation Monitor alerts you to blacklist issues but you can also check your SMTP logs for error codes and descriptions indicating a blacklisting.
-Not all Blacklists are created equally as many of them are minor and have little to no effect to your deliverability.
-Important blacklists such as Spamhaus, Spamcop, URIBL and SURBL can have the biggest negative impact to your inbox placement if your IP or domain is listed.
-Typical reasons for being blacklisted are because of a high number of complaints and sending to spam traps.
+If your IP address or domain is listed on a blocklist, refer to the Blocklist’s listing criteria and fix the cause.
+Return Path Platform alerts you to blocklist issues but you can also check your SMTP logs for error codes and descriptions indicating a blocklisting.
+Not all Blocklists are created equally as many of them are minor and have little to no effect to your deliverability.
+Important blocklists such as Spamhaus, Spamcop, URIBL and SURBL can have the biggest negative impact to your inbox placement if your IP or domain is listed.
+Typical reasons for being blocklisted are because of a high number of complaints and sending to spam traps.

 - Check your SMTP logs for clues regarding the issue

 If your email is being throttled or blocked, check your SMTP logs for a response code indicating a possible cause.
 Many mailbox providers provide a response code, a short description and a link to their postmaster page you can use to troubleshoot.
 If you use an Email Service Provider (ESP), ask them if they have a report you can run that lists these response codes.